Welcome to Rooley Lane Medical Centre

-NHS 111 is a new service that's being introduced to make it easier for you to access local NHS healthcare services.
+NHS 111 is a service that's designed to make it easier for you to access local NHS healthcare services.
 You can call 111 when you need medical help fast but it’s not a 999 emergency.
 NHS 111 is a fast and easy way to get the right help, whatever the time.

 NHS 111 is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones

-For more information regarding the new 111 service from the NHS please click here
+For more information regarding the 111 service from the NHS please click here

 Important: If you need a doctor in an emergency before 6.30 pm Mon-Fri please RING 01274 223118.